derekvance21/architect-graphviz/README.md

 ## TODO

+- [ ] here's an idea: so Architect process objects often have empty line comments that delimit sections of logic.
+You could use those to create clusters. or some other way to incorporate comments.
+They generally have some meaning to them, and currently we're throwing them away
 - [ ] if there's a sequence of actions that don't have differing pass/fail targets, then that can just be one node.
 Like think about a line of calculate actions in a row.
 That sometimes happens.
 You don't need to split those into separate nodes.
 They can be one node with multiple line number/action labels inside.
 Maybe use the node label formatting to put a horizontal line separating them. `picking-item-select-wo-hlf` is a good example of this concept - look at the end of the process.
     - if these multi-action nodes end with a flow control branch, then it's assumed the last action in the node determines pass/fail
     - or maybe don't do that ^.
 A decision node should always be on its own